renyuanfang/Variational-AutoEncoder/README.md

 # VAE
-A simple vae implementation using keras, test on mnist celeba datasets.
+A simple vae implementation using keras, test on mnist and celeba datasets.

 # CVAE